 6. Re-install Windows on your PC.

 From updating Windows and antivirus software to running SFC scans and restarting your computer, chances are that one of these solutions will help solve the issue.
 If all else fails, it may be necessary to reinstall or repair Windows itself.
-With these tips in hand, hopefully, anyone experiencing this problem will be able to get their Command Prompt working properly again.

 Read Next: 250+ Keyboard Shortcuts for Windows 10/11